2023 Solar Incentives Guide for Lakewood, NJ - Tax Credits & Rebates

 EcoWatch's Lakewood, NJ Solar Incentives FAQs

-It's a good idea to talk to your local Lakewood solar installer to get an understanding of which incentives your project may qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those offered by the government of New Jersey, might have other requirements.
+It's a good idea to talk to your local Lakewood solar installer for a better understanding of which incentives your project will qualify for.
+In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of New Jersey, might have additional requirements.

 How much will solar panels save me annually on my electric bill in Lakewood?